 No professional advice.
 Let your readers know that your website or blog is for informative purposes only and should not be taken as legal or medical advice.
 You’re not an engineer, doctor, attorney, or accountant.
 If you’re writing a technical or profession-based job, and you’re no professional, let them know they should see a professional for their needs.

 Accuracy.
 State that any information found on your website is true to the best of your knowledge.
 However, that does not make you accurate in any way.
 There could be errors in your facts, mistakes on the context, and omissions of data on your context.
-To avoid getting into legal trouble yourself, state that the content is under investigatory or it needs to be reviewed for accuracy purposes.
+To avoid getting into legal trouble yourself, state that the content is under investigation or needs to be reviewed for accuracy purposes.

 Opinion disclaimer.
 If you have an opinion section for your website, remind readers that it’s the view and belief of the writer and not the whole organization or third-party personas mentioned in the piece.